Date Types

 Tip

 Write queries for continuous periods as explicit range condition.
-Even for a single day—e.g., for the Oracle Database:
+Do this even for a single day—e.g., for the Oracle database:

-Another common obfuscation is to compare dates as strings—like in the following PostgreSQL example:
+Another common obfuscation is to compare dates as strings as shown in the following PostgreSQL example:

 SELECT ...

-If you cannot provide the value as date type, you should convert the search term instead of the table column:
+If you cannot do that, you just have to convert the search term instead of the table column:

 SELECT ...

-That allows a straight index on DATE_COLUMN.
-Moreover, it converts the input string only once.
-The other statement needs to convert all the dates from the table before they can be compared against the string literal.
+This query can use a straight index on SALE_DATE.
+Moreover it converts the input string only once.
+The previous statement must convert all dates stored in the table before it can compare them against the search term.

-Whatever change you do—using a bind parameter or converting the other side of the comparisons—you can easily introduce a bug.
-If the DATE_COLUMN includes a time component—like the Oracle DATE type does—you must use an explicit range condition:
+Whatever change you make—using a bind parameter or converting the other side of the comparison—you can easily introduce a bug if SALE_DATE has a time component.
+You must use an explicit range condition in that case:

 SELECT ...

-Always consider an explicit range condition when comparing dates.
+Always consider using an explicit range condition when comparing dates.

 LIKE TO_CHAR(SYSDATE@!))